 You can find a list of the websites that you manage on the drop-down menu, as well as an option to track all of your websites.
 Choosing a specific one means that events from all other websites will be ignored.

-3. The third parameter that you need to define is how should the website paths that fire this trigger compare to a website path which you'll need to provide next.
+3. The third parameter that you need to define is how should the website paths that fire this trigger compare to a website path which you will need to provide next.

 Your options are: